Leadership Skills: 6 Competencies You Can’t Lead Without

 What are the Most Important Leadership Skills to Master?

 It’s impossible to learn every leadership skill you might need in any situation.
-But if you master these foundational leadership competencies, you’ll be off to an impressive start for whatever challenges come your way.
+AND if you master these foundational leadership competencies, you’ll be off to an impressive start for whatever challenges come your way.

 #1 Show Up with Confidence and Humility